sungpily/CarND-P2-Advanced-Lane-Lines/writeup.md

 Then the translation and rotation vectors between object points and image points are found using `cv2.calibrateCamera()` function.

-### 2. Apply a distortion correction to raw images.
+### Step 2.
+Apply a distortion correction to raw images.

 Once the calibration parameters (translation and rotation vectors) are found, then the original images can be undistorted using `cv2.undistort()`.
 The following image is the undistorted version of the image above.